deep-soft/skipstone/Sources/SkipFoundation/README.md

 * **URL**: Networking primitives

-    The classes in this group provide functionality for manipulating URLs and paths via a common model object.
-The group also has classes for creating and receiving network connections.

     | Entity Name                  | Status          | Test Coverage | Notes                         |
     |------------------------------|-----------------|---------------|-------------------------------|
     | `URL`                        | Incomplete      | Incomplete    | `java.net.URL`                |